ConnectAi/cs/README.md

 Web framework built on Node.js.

 This node framework is a production-ready Node.js framework that takes advantage of ECMAScript 6 through the use of [Google Traceur](https://github.com/google/traceur-compiler).
-It is built on top of [express](http://expressjs.com) at its core, and also uses [when.js](https://github.com/cujojs/when) for many of the internal APIs.
+It is built on top of [express](http://expressjs.com) at its core.
 ____
 View the docs on [Models](https://github.com/ConnectAi/cornerstone/blob/dev/master/docs/models.md), [Controllers](https://github.com/ConnectAi/cornerstone/blob/dev/master/docs/controllers.md) and [Views](https://github.com/ConnectAi/cornerstone/blob/dev/master/docs/views.md)
 ____